Conditionals and loops#

 Reading CSV files#

 Comma Separated Values (CSV) is a commonly used plain text format to store tabular data.
-In a CSV file, each line represents a table row, whereas column are separtated by commas (thus the “Comma Separated”).
+In a CSV file, each line represents a table row, whereas columns are separtated by commas (thus the “Comma Separated” part).
 The first line usually contains the column names, also separated by commas.

 CSV files are a special case of plain text files, which means they can be read using general methods such as .readline as shown above (see File object and reading lines).
-However, there is also a more specialized method to read CSV files, namely the csv.DictReader function, combined with next, defined in the standard csv Python package.
+However, there are also more specialized methods to read CSV files, such as the csv.DictReader function, combined with next, defined in the standard csv Python package.
 The advantage of csv.DictReader, compared to the general readlines method (see File object and reading lines), is that the CSV lines are automatically split by commas and placed into a dict where:

 • keys are the column names (by default, obtained from the first line)